What is Design4?

 The Centre for Emerging Artists and Designers will be prioritizing support for the Indigenous & Black Youth Design Initiative developed by the Faculty of Design within the context of Design4.

-The Centre for Emerging Artists and Designers will work closely with students, faculty and partners to ensure that best-practises, mentorship and meaningful outcomes are assured.
+The Centre for Emerging Artists and Designers will work closely with students, mentors and partners to ensure that best-practises, mentorship and meaningful outcomes are assured.
 Partner agreements will outline the commitments to all stakeholders, ensuring follow-through, as well as qualitative assessment.

 Where will the work happen?

-Students will be working periodically at the employment partner’s place of work but will have dedicated work space in the new Rosalie Sharp Experiential Learning Centre at 115 McCaul Street on the OCAD campus.
+Students will be working periodically at the employment partner’s place of work but will have dedicated work space in the Rosalie Sharp Experiential Learning Centre at 115 McCaul Street on the OCAD campus.

 - Deep industry insight and the chance to build meaningful creative professional relationships that will enhance future employment outcomes